 What constitutes a public task is ultimately determined on the basis of the Ombudsman's interpretation.
 The essential consideration in this assessment is the nature of the task.

 By contrast, what the Ombudsman does not oversee

 The Ombudsman does not oversee the Eduskunta's legislative work or the actions of the members of the legislature.

-Another sector in which he does not intervene comprises the procedures followed by private commercial companies, private practitioners of occupations or private persons as well as questions relating to legal disputes between them.
+Another sector in which he or she does not intervene comprises of the procedures followed by private commercial companies, the private practitioners of occupations or private persons and questions relating to legal disputes between them.

 Nor does the Ombudsman oversee the activities of the Chancellor of Justice, who is responsible to the government.
 The Chancellor of Justice and the Parliamentary Ombudsman are independent of each other in their respective roles as overseers of legality.